Train of Thought 01

 “I need silk bandages, candles, salt and fresh water.
 Preferably from the lake.”

 “On it,” he answered, thankfully not querying such an odd request.
+He’s known me long enough, by now, to recognise a list of ritual ingredients.

 I turned back to Will and saw the pain on his face.